HarvardMapCollection/tutorials/georeferencing/qgis/index.md

 8. Choose to add the corresponding location `From Map Canvas`.

-9. Find the location on the modern map
+9. Find the location on the modern map.

 10. Click `OK` on the Enter Map Coordinates dialog box.
 In the GDAL Georeferencer, the map will not automatically snap to the correct location.
 Preview is not available until a few points have been added.